 The book provides the mental model for understanding this shift, and the D.I.S.T.
 Framework (Dissolve, Isolate, Synthesize, Titrate) for executing it.

 An Invitation If you are trying to figure out where you fit in this new terrain, this book is for you.
-It is a straightforward guide to designing a career that is harder to automate and more rewarding to perform.
+It is a guide to identifying which parts of a role are most exposed to automation and how to restructure work around the remainder.

 You can read the preview, explore the concepts, and find the book here: agilesymbiosis.com